nicholas-lacourse93/nicholas-lacourse93/README.md

 Hello!
 My name is Nicholas Lacourse, and I am a 4th-year Ph.D. candidate in Economics at the University of Exeter. 📊

-My research primarily uses online experiments to understand better how :
+My research primarily uses online experiments to understand better how people :

-1. People process new information about themselves
+1. Process new information about themselves
-2. Discrimination,
+2. Engage in direct discrimination,
-3. Inequality.
+3. Perceive inequality and fairness.

 I also enjoy learning web development and platform design.
 So if you have any market-platform services that need tuning, please do not hesitate to reach out.